uryelah/Microverse-603-restaurant-page/README.md

 ## About The Project

 This project is a dynamically rendered restaurant page.
 Each tab('home', 'contact', 'about', 'menu') is in its own javascript file at /src and imported to index.js to be rendered when a nav link is clicked.
-The adding and removing html from the page, as well as the entering and leaving css animation, are handled by the pageFactory methods from where each page is made.
+The adding and removing HTML from the page, as well as the entering and leaving CSS animation, are handled by the page factory methods from where each page is made.

 <div align="center">
   <img src="public/img/screenshot.jpg" width="900">